-You may propose director candidates for consideration by our Corporate Governance and Nominating Committee by providing the information required by our bylaws.
-Any such recommendations should include, among other things outlined in our bylaws, the nominee's name and qualifications for membership on our Board and should be directed to our Secretary at the address set forth above.
+You may propose director candidates for consideration by our Corporate Governance and Nominating Committee by providing the information required by our amended and restated bylaws.
+Any such recommendations should include, among other things outlined in our amended and restated bylaws, the nominee's name and qualifications for membership on our Board and should be directed to our Secretary at the address set forth above.

-In addition, our bylaws permit stockholders to nominate directors for election at an annual meeting of stockholders.
-To nominate a director, the stockholder must provide the information required by our bylaws.
-In addition, the stockholder must give timely notice to our Secretary in accordance with our bylaws, which, in general, require that the notice be received by our Secretary within the time period described above that are not intended to be included in a proxy statement.
-To comply with universal proxy rules, stockholders who intend to solicit proxies in support of director nominees (other than our nominees) in connection with our 2024 Annual Meeting must provide the information required by Rule 14a-19 of the Exchange Act no later than March 26, 2024,
+In addition, our amended and restated bylaws permit stockholders to nominate directors for election at an annual meeting of stockholders.
+To nominate a director, the stockholder must provide the information required by our amended and restated bylaws.
+In addition, the stockholder must give timely notice to our Secretary in accordance with our amended and restated bylaws, which, in general, require that the notice be received by our Secretary within the time period described above that are not intended to be included in a proxy statement.
+To comply with universal proxy rules, stockholders who intend to solicit proxies in support of director nominees (other than our nominees) in connection with our 2025 annual meeting of stockholders must provide the information required by Rule 14a-19 of the Exchange Act no later than March 12, 2025.